isurus-cv/AWS-SAA-C02-Course/15-Serverless-and-AppServices/notes.md

 - Parallel : will create parallel branches based on a choice
 - Map : accepts a list of things
 - Task : Single unit of work (lambda, batch, dynamoDB)

+### API Gateway

+Application Programming Interface (API)

+This is a way that applications or services can communicate with each other.

+Endpoints are used to access services.
+Each service has its own endpoint in its own region.

+When you request AWS stops an EC2 instance, the message is set to the API in that region for that resource.

+APIs also perform authentication using passwords or keys.
+API authorizes each service and needs your permissions verified each time.

+#### Authentication

+#### Authorization

+API gateway is an AWS managed service that provides managed API endpoints.
+Allows you to create, publish, monitor, and secure APIs as a service.

+Billed based on the number of API calls as well as data transfered.

+This can be used for serverless architecture to provide an entry point for that design.

+This is great during an architecture evolution.

+Step 1:
+Create a managed API and point at the existing monolithic application.

+Step 2:
+Using API gateway allows the buisness to evolve along the way slowly.
+This might move some of the data to fargate and aurora architecture.

+Step 3:
+Move to a full serverless architecture with DynamoDB

 ### Simple Queue Service (SQS)